-Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents that you must submit, you can also submit one programme-specific document: a GMAT test result.
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents that you must submit, you can also submit one programme-specific document: a GMAT test result.

 A GMAT test result is not mandatory.
 If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
 Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
 If you apply for more than one programme at Uppsala University, only one Report is needed.
 It may take up to a couple of weeks for the Report to reach us.
 The last day to to send in supporting documents is also the deadline for us to receive the Reports.
 Please plan ahead and send your Report in time.
 We will only look at your GMAT total score.
 The test result must not be older than five years on the last day of application.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from their current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.

 Detailed instructions can be found on universityadmissions.se.

 The entry requirements (degree certificate and transcript of records) must be validated when the semester starts.